GeorgiaStateDefenseForce/gsdf.georgia.gov/pages/1bde.md

 The 4th Battalion is known as the WSAR (Wilderness Search and Rescue) Battalion.

-**Area of Operation**
+**Area of Operations**

-The Area of Operations for the 4th Battalion is centered around the north Georgia mountains and surrounding areas.
+The Area of Operation for the 4th Battalion is centered around the north Georgia mountains and surrounding areas.
 However, we have been deployed to locations across Georgia, whenever needed, to augment the Georgia National Guard units and serve the citizens of our state.

 **What We Do**